 The Buxton Leadership Programme combines three key elements – a Parliamentary placement, a church-based community organising placement and training/development sessions.

-The Parliamentary placement is for 2-3 days per week (this will vary according to the nature of the placement and the needs of the Westminster host).
+The Parliamentary placement is for two/three days per week (this will vary according to the nature of the placement and the needs of the Westminster host).
 The Westminster host employs the Buxton participant as a member of staff and is responsible for paying (at least London Living Wage) and supervising them.
 Whilst in Westminster participants may perform a number of different roles as decided by their host, with the intention of making a positive contribution whilst gaining a greater understanding of how Parliament works.
 Participants will at no time be asked to lobby on behalf of CTC or any other organisation.

-The community organising placement is also for 2-3 days per week, and is paid for and supervised by CTC.
+The community organising placement is also for two/three days per week, and is paid for and supervised by CTC.
 Participants are expected to develop deep roots in their host church and the community, and to work towards positive and practical change on an issue of importance to local people.

 The training and development part of the programme includes high-quality theological and leadership input from a range of thinkers and practitioners as well as opportunities for reflection and spiritual mentoring with the CTC Chaplain.